nncast/GoogleWebDesign-Storybook/README.md

 # GoogleWebDesign-Storybook
 (2024)

 A UI/UX-focused interactive storybook built with **Google Web Designer**, blending animation and storytelling—featuring over **150 pages** of motion-driven narratives inspired by Reddit plotlines.
+But im ngl I focused more on the plot than the actual interactivity which resulted in 70 pages animated remake of "Rabbit Stew" instead.

-## Features
+**Features**
 - 100+ animated pages
 - Interactive UI/UX concepts
 - Web-optimized visual storytelling